 - Public policy makers

 The Association of Research Libraries, the collective of research libraries in Canada and the US, advances research, learning, and scholarly communication.
-The Association fosters the open exchange of ideas and expertise, promotes equity and diversity, and pursues advocacy and public policy efforts that reflect the values of the library, scholarly, and higher education communities.
+The Association fosters the open exchange of ideas and expertise; advances diversity, equity, and inclusion; and pursues advocacy and public policy efforts that reflect the values of the library, scholarly, and higher education communities.
 ARL forges partnerships and catalyzes the collective efforts of research libraries to enable knowledge creation and to achieve enduring and barrier-free access to information.

-—Approved by the ARL Board of Directors, March 2018
+—Approved by the ARL Board of Directors, March 2018; revised by the ARL Board of Directors, September 2020

-The Association values its member representatives and staff, views collaboration and diversity as essential to its success, exercises leadership within and beyond the library profession, provides learning opportunities and resources for member representatives and their staff, and operates responsibly and transparently.
+The Association values its member representatives and staff; views collaboration, diversity, and inclusion as essential to its success; exercises leadership within and beyond the library profession; provides learning opportunities and resources for member representatives and their staff; and operates responsibly and transparently.
 As such, ARL adheres to the following guiding principles:

 - Maximize the ability of member libraries to leverage technology, innovation, responsiveness, and risk-taking.